St. Vincent Indianapolis, Carmel, and Fishers

 You may check on the status of your application at any time by logging into your account and clicking on “My Career Tools” and reviewing the status of your submitted applications.

-For difficulties that you can't resolve which can be isolated to the function of the website you may contact the Ascension Candidate Care at 1-855-778-6037.
-Representatives are available Monday through Friday from 7:30 a.m. to 9:00 p.m.
+For difficulties that you can't resolve which can be isolated to the function of the website, you may call 1-317-338-2345.
+Representatives are available Monday through Friday from 7:30 a.m. to 7:00 p.m.
 (EST)

 To be considered for employment, all candidates must apply to specific job openings.
 If there are no relevant openings available, you may still set up an account with a Job Agent, job agent, which allows you to save job search criteria so that you can be notified when new jobs that may be of interest to you are posted to our site.
 We recommend that you return to the site regularly to search for new openings to make sure you don't miss out on a job opportunity that may be right for you.